 The graduate Certificate in Public Management and the graduate Certificate in Nonprofit Management are designed for persons in professional positions who require a limited number of courses in contemporary management theory and skills.
 However, if a student later decides to pursue the M.P.A. degree, successfully completed certificate courses may be applied toward the degree.
 Successful completion of either certificate does not guarantee admission into the M.P.A. degree program.

-All courses in the Certificate in Urban Revitalization may be applied to meet the requirement of the Master of Urban and Regional Planning degree.
-However, successful completion of the certificate program does not guarantee admission into the M.U.R.P. degree program.
+All courses from the certificate programs in urban revitalization, geographic information systems or sustainability planning may be applied to meet the requirement of the Master of Urban and Regional Planning degree.
+However, successful completion of any certificate program does not guarantee admission into the M.U.R.P. degree program.

-Provisional admission does not constitute a waiver of the requirement to submit a GRE or other standardized test score.
+Provisional admission does not constitute a waiver of the requirement to submit a standardized test score if required by the program.

 Continuous enrollment requirements and expectations